Tom-Sloan/WorldSystem/slam3r/SLAM3R_engine/implementation.md

 This document tracks the implementation of the SLAM3R Performance Optimization Plan V3.0, which aims to address the core bottleneck of point cloud downsampling (47% CPU time) by decoupling visualization from SLAM processing using a dedicated mesh service.

-use conda 3dreconstruction for local developement
+use conda 3dreconstruction for local developement, if there are an libraries missing from 3drecontstruction, insall them in 3dreconstruction.
+It is at /home/sam3/anaconda3/envs/3dreconstruction/bin/python

 **Goal**: Achieve 25+ fps processing (matching offline performance) by eliminating downsampling overhead and implementing true parallel mesh generation.